Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: Spin relaxation during tunneling

+While the differences and nuances discussed above allowed us to get some deeper insight into the processes that underlay spin-flip tunneling transitions, the practical conclusion is that these two morphologically different systems behave similarly regarding studied transitions.

-\placefig{sf-rel-all-sigma}{ The relative spin-flip tunneling rates due to individual mechanisms and their combinations at $B\mathbin{=}\SI{0.2}{\tesla}$ (left panels) and $B\mathbin{=}\SI{20}{\tesla}$ (right panels) and $T\mathbin{=}\SI{0}{\kelvin}$ plotted as a function of the interfacial material intermixing length $\sigma$.
-The top (bottom) row of panels presents rates due to mechanisms from the admixture (spin-phonon) class. } Having analyzed the overall results obtained for the ideal structure, we now focus on the impact of typical morphological features met in coupled QDs on spin relaxation during tunneling.
-The material interface of self-assembled QDs is never sharp due to the diffusion of atoms.
-We simulate this by Gaussian averaging of the material composition that leads to soft interface with the characteristic length of intermixing $\sigma$.
-To assess how it affects the individual spin-relaxation mechanisms, we plot in \figref{sf-rel-all-sigma} the calculated relative rates versus $\sigma$ for two values of the magnetic-field magnitude $B\mathbin{=}\SI{0.2}{\tesla}$ (left panels) and $B\mathbin{=}\SI{20}{\tesla}$ (right) representing the low- and high-field regimes.
+Another morphological detail of real systems is that the material interface of self-assembled QDs is never sharp due to the diffusion of atoms.
+We simulate this by Gaussian averaging of the material composition that leads to a soft interface with the characteristic length of intermixing $\sigma$.
+To assess how it affects the individual spin-relaxation mechanisms, we plot in \figref{sf-rel-all-sigma} the calculated relative rates versus $\sigma$ for two values of the magnetic-field magnitude $B=\SI{0.2}{\tesla}$ (left panels) and $B=\SI{20}{\tesla}$ (right) representing the low- and high-field regimes.
 We begin with analyzing the admixture mechanism.
-Although one could expect that softer interfaces should lead to a reduction of shear strain, at low field we observe an increase of the rate related to the latter.
-While the expectation is basically correct, the most significant result of interface softening is the enhancement of penetration of the wave function into the barrier, where it experiences the impact of strain located on the interface.
+Although one could expect that softer interfaces should lead to a reduction of structural shear strain, at the low field we observe an increase of the rate related to the latter.
+While the expectation is basically correct, the most significant result of interface softening is the enhancement of penetration of the wave function into the barrier, where it experiences the impact of strain located at the interface.
 This is, however, compensated for by a decrease of the contribution due to the Dresselhaus spin-orbit interaction, and the total rate is approximately $\sigma$-independent.
-At the high field both shear-strain-induced rates are decreasing, which may be understood as the barrier penetration is prevented due in-plane shrinkage of wave functions in the magnetic field combined with reduced strain magnitude.
-In the case of rates induced by spin-phonon mechanisms, we deal with a very weak impact of the interface softening.
+At the higher field, both shear-strain-induced rates are decreasing with $\sigma$, which may be understood as the barrier penetration is prevented in this case due to the in-plane shrinkage of wave functions in the magnetic field combined with reduced strain magnitude.
+Regarding the rates induced by spin-phonon mechanisms, we deal with a very weak impact of the interface softening.